Ecid

-Jason McKenzie, better known by his stage name Ecid (often stylized as ECID or eCid), is an American hip hop recording artist and record producer from St. Paul, Minnesota, who is currently based in Portland, Oregon.
+Jason David McKenzie, better known by his stage name Ecid (often stylized as ECID or eCid), is an American hip hop recording artist and record producer from Saint Paul, Minnesota, who is currently based in Portland, Oregon.
 He has collaborated and shared stages with Louis Logic, Eyedea and Milo, among others.
 Ecid is currently signed to Fill In The Breaks.

 Musical career

 Ecid first gained attention in the Twin Cities hip hop scene with his 2006 album Biograffiti.
 Through playing shows and meeting other hip hop artists, he was introduced to the late Eyedea, a notable figure that would collaborate with Ecid, through fellow St. Paul rapper Kristoff Krane.

 Alongside rapper Awol One, he released the 2010 project named Awol One And Ecid Are... on Fake Four Inc.